openhab/openhab-docs/ui/building-pages.md

 Besides, there are several options that virtually all widgets in layout pages, map pages and plan pages accept, all of which are not currently available in the config sheet:

 - `visible`: you can specify a `false` boolean to this option to hide the widget.
-This powerful feature, combined with expressions (see below), allows you to dynamically show widgets or even entire sections (if you use it on layout widgets containing other widgets), depending on the state of your items;
+This powerful feature, combined with expressions (see below), allows you to dynamically show widgets or even entire sections (if you use it on layout widgets containing other widgets), depending on the state of your items
 Example: `visible: =items.TV_Powered.state === 'ON' && items.TV_Input.state === 'HDMI1'`
 - `visibleTo`: this accepts an array of strings like `role:administrator`, `role:user`, or `user:<userid>`, allowing the widget to be only visible to specific users or those with a certain role.
 Example: `visibleTo: ["user:scott", "role:administrator"]`